pokanop/boing/README.md

 ### Swift Package Manager

+From Xcode, go to the menu item `File -> Swift Packages` and select `Add Package Dependency`.
+Paste in this github location into the text field and proceed to add the target into your project.

 ### Cocoapods

 Update your [`Podfile`](https://cocoapods.org/) and run `pod install`:

 ```ruby
 pod 'Boing'
 ```

 ### Carthage

 Update your [`Cartfile`](https://github.com/Carthage/Carthage) and run `carthage update`:

 ```
 github "pokanop/boing"
 ```